 #4: Segment Deals By Tiers

-Once your deal team has a good idea of deal quality characteristics, pipeline velocity, etc. they should begin to segment their deal sourcing activities into tiers from most valuable to least.
+Once your deal team has a good idea of deal quality characteristics, pipeline velocity, etc. you should begin to segment deal sourcing activities into tiers from most valuable to least.
 For most firms, 2 to 3 tiers are more than enough.

-Segmenting deals in this way helps business development reps focus most of their time on the most valuable deal opportunities while backfilling their time with other opportunities.
-It’s a more effective and efficient way to allocate time and resources when deal sourcing.
+Segmenting deals in this way helps business development reps focus their time on the most valuable deal opportunities while backfilling their time with other opportunities.
+It’s a more effective and efficient way to allocate time and resources.

 There is a lot of churn in the private equity industry.
 If your firm intends to survive and thrive, deal sourcing must be the primary focus of your organization.
-Using these four simple best practices, your firm can improve the number and quality of new deal sourced for both near and long term growth.
+Using these four simple best practices, your firm can improve the number and quality of new deals sourced for both near and long-term growth.

 Is your deal team prepared to increase their goals?
-Instantly download our Winning Deals in a Hyper-Competitive Market to learn how firms are handling the COVID-19.
+Instantly download our Winning Deals in a Hyper-Competitive Market to learn how firms win more deals.